imengyu/Ballance/README.md

 ## Keys and gameplay

 * The PC version operation remains unchanged from the original game.
-You can modify the buttons in the Settings>Control menu.
+You can modify the key mapping in the Settings>Control menu.
 * The mobile version has added a touch keyboard, and you can modify the keyboard style in the Settings>Control menu.

 ## Turn on debugging mode